shred/acme4j/src/doc/docs/migration.md

 ## Migration to Version 2.10

+- In a preparation for Java 9 modules, the JSR305 null-safe annotations have been replaced by SpotBugs annotations.
+This _should_ have no impact on your code, as the method signatures themselves are unchanged.
+However, the compiler could now complain about some `null` dereferences that have been undetected before.
+Reason is that JSR305 uses the `javax.annotations` package, which leads to split packages in a Java 9 modular environment.

 - When fetching the directory, acme4j now evaluates HTTP caching headers instead of just caching the directory for 1 hour.
 However, Let's Encrypt explicitly forbids caching, which means that a fresh copy of the directory is now fetched from the server every time it is needed.
 I don't like it, but it is the RFC conformous behavior.
 It needs to be [fixed on Let's Encrypt side](https://github.com/letsencrypt/boulder/issues/4814).

 - `AcmeProvider.directory(Session, URI)` is now responsible for maintaining the cache.
 Implementations can use `Session.setDirectoryExpires()`, `Session.setDirectoryLastModified()`, and the respective getters, for keeping track of the local directory state. `AcmeProvider.directory(Session, URI)` may now return `null`, to indicate that the remote directory was unchanged and the local copy is still valid.
 It's not permitted to return `null` if `Session.hasDirectory()` returns `false`, though!
 If your `AcmeProvider` is derived from `AbstractAcmeProvider`, and you haven't overridden the `directory()` method, no migration is necessary.

 ## Migration to Version 2.9